nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/nRF54H20_migration_2.7/migration_guide_2.6.99-cs2_to_2_7_environment.rst

 Updating the Terminal application
 *********************************

-To update `Serial Terminal from nRF Connect for Desktop`, follow these steps:
+To update the `Serial Terminal app`_, follow these steps:

-1. On your computer, open `nRF Connect for Desktop`_ If there is an update available, a pop up will notify you of its availability.
+1. On your computer, open `nRF Connect for Desktop`_.
+   If there is an update available, a pop up will notify you of its availability.
 #.
 If available, install the update from the pop up screen.
 #.
-Update `Serial Terminal from nRF Connect for Desktop`.
+Update the Serial Terminal app.

 If you are using the nRF Terminal application part of the `nRF Connect for Visual Studio Code`_ extension, open Visual Studio Code instead and ensure you are running the newest version of both the editor and the extension.